Utkarsh-2005/Whatsapp-Message-Sender/README.md

 # Whatsapp-Message-Sender
-a website which can be used to schedule whatsapp messages. more features coming soon!!
+A website which can be used to schedule whatsapp messages.
+More features coming soon!!
 Requirements:-
+Softwares:-
+MongoDB, Python3
-Install the following python modules:-
+In Python3 install the following python modules:-
 1.) flask
 2.) pymongo
 3.) pwhatkit
-use the command "pip install (module)
+Use the command "pip install (module name)".